smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifWebApplication/Readme.md

 - Choose an administrator username (NOT admin) and a secure password that complies with your organisations password policy.
 - Complete tomcat installation, but do not start service.
 - Set *CATALINA_HOME* in the environment (e.g. *C:\Program Files\Apache Software Foundation\Tomcat 8.5*).
 If you do not do this the web
-  services will not work [The web services will crash on user logon if it is not set, the will be changed to a more obvious error]
+  services will not work [The web services will crash on user logon if it is not set, this will be changed to a more obvious error]; see:
+  4.3.5 RIF Services crash on logon.

 ### 1.3.3 Running Tomcat on the command line